intelie/gitbook-drilling/collector/monitoring.md

 # Monitoring

-On Intelie Live `Collectors` tab, it is possible to get an overview of all the active collectors and drill down to troubleshoot any issue regarding data collection and transmission.
+On INTELIE Live `Collectors` tab, it is possible to get an overview of all the active collectors and drill down to troubleshoot any issue regarding data collection and transmission.

 The interface provides information regarding data availabilty and quality, transmission and compression rates, SSL/TLS status, and many other information about the health of the collectors.